RaymondLoranger/identicon/README.md

 Then from another interactive shell:

   - iex --sname bar --remsh foo
-  - Identicon.show("orange") # Writes to and opens file "orange.png".
+  - Identicon.show("orange") # Writes to file "orange 5x5.png" and opens it.